KLUE · Autonomous Reasoning Agent

 Outcome

-Critical findings remediated within the same week.
-Permissive CORS and mass assignment patched first.
-Database role downgraded from superuser the same day the report shipped.
+Critical findings fixed within the same week.
+The cross-site sharing rule and the extra-fields flaw (mass assignment) were patched first.
+The database account was stripped of admin rights the same day the report shipped.

 Ministry of IT Portal · Coordinated with NCERT